Types of Pre-Emergent Herbicides

 Granular pre-emergent herbicides

-• Involve little mixing or measuring.
+• Involve little mixing or measuring

-• Easier to spread
+• Granules are easier to spread

 • Hard to distribute evenly